Part 4 Part 3

-The exception to no protection for ideas is the confidentiality agreement.
+The exception to no Common Law legal protection for ideas is the formal Confidentiality Agreement.

-Confidentiality is barely mentioned in any Australian Intellectual Property Act, and then only in relation to honoring a previously made compact.
+Confidentiality is a barely mentioned alternative in Australian Intellectual Property Acts.
+Being considered only in relation to honoring a previously made compact.

-Here in Australia, as it is in many other Countries, there is nothing to prevent a person in possession of a brilliant, or for that matter any concept, from insisting on a confidentiality agreement available via Common Law.
+Yet here in Australia, as in many Countries, there is nothing to prevent a person in possession of a brilliant, or for that matter any concept, from pursuing a well Thought out, confidentiality agreement, readily available via Common Law.

-Whereby anyone involved in the course of execution of that concept agrees to swear to secrecy before such a concept is revealed to him or her.
+An equitable, reciprocal, document, whereby anyone involved in the course of execution of that concept Agrees to the terms of secrecy, before such a concept is revealed to him or her.

-Design relates to the unique appearance of an artifact with emphasis on new and distinctive visual features.
+Design relates to the unique appearance of an artifact with emphasis on innovative and distinctive visual features.

 Again, the message is crystal clear, be inspired by existing work, but do not copy.

 To facilitate legal protection, Designs are required to be registered.

 Qualified examiners ensure existing registered designs are not infringed upon before granting protected status to a new application.

 This is not an invitation to be lazy.